ACT vs SAT…an important choice and an epic battle that most high school students will have to take sides on.

 ACT Reading vs SAT Reading

-You’ll also likely find that the ACT Reading and SAT Reading sections look pretty similar, at least on the surface.
-But there are some important differences to observe as well:
+You’ll likely find that the ACT Reading and SAT Reading sections look pretty similar, at least on the surface.
+Still, there are some important differences:

 - Number of passages: There are four long passages (700-900ish words) to read on the ACT and five longish passages (500 to 750 words) on the SAT.
 Or rather, there are 4 discrete reading sections on the ACT and 5 on the SAT.
 Both tests include one set of paired passages for you to compare, but count these as a single passage.

 - Passage complexity: The reading level of the passages on the ACT is pretty standard across the board (about a 10th to 11th grade level).
 On the SAT, you’ll find a range from 9th grade to early college.

-There are some further differences in question types between the SAT and ACT, including the SAT’s use of a special question type the College Board calls Command of Evidence.
+There are further differences in question types between the SAT and ACT, including the SAT’s use of a special question type the College Board calls Command of Evidence.
 We have further articles breaking down the differences on our blog that you can check out, as well as this video!

 ACT Science vs SAT ??